JuliaHEP/Minuit2.jl/README.md

 This package provides a Julia-friendly interface to the **Minuit2** C++ library, maintained by CERN's [ROOT team](https://root.cern.ch).
 Minuit2 is designed for function minimization, particularly in statistical applications such as maximum-likelihood estimation and least-squares fitting.
 It computes best-fit parameters and error estimates using likelihood profile analysis.

 The API and additional features of this package are heavily inspired by [iminuit](https://github.dev/scikit-hep/iminuit), which offers a Python-friendly interface to the same library.

+In addition, we have provided an additional module `Minuit2.RooFit` with an initial implementation in Julia of the [RooFit](https://root.cern/manual/roofit/) modeling package often used in HEP data analysis.

 ## Implementation Details